User Manual

 To achieve this, lets separate the various elements that make up a QR code.

-First, as we move on from a black and white square world to a more graphic and colorful one, we will now talk about light and dark elements, targets, dots and logo.
+First, as we move on from a black and white square world to a more graphic and colorful one, we will now talk about light and dark elements, finder patterns, data modules and logo.

 1.1.1 Background